Japanese

 Middle Primary (MP: Year 3 and 4)

-Following the PYP learning process, students start learning formal language aspects.
-A variety of tasks and projects, such as creating Minecraft Japanese garden and play presentations, enable students to utilise their learnt language in oral and written ways.
-Students also have opportunities to learn broader cultural aspects through many Units of Inquiry during these year levels.
+Students begin learning formal language aspects.
+A variety of tasks and projects, such as creating a Minecraft Japanese garden, play presentations and Hiragana reading and writing practice, enable students to utilise their learnt language in oral and written forms.
+Students also have opportunities to explore broader cultural aspects through investigation units such as “Japanese Gardens”, “People Communicate in Different Ways Using Different Symbols”, “Japanese Zodiac,” among others, during these year levels.

 Upper Primary (UP: Year 5 and 6)

-Students in Years 5 and 6 follow the PYP, but with a higher focus on structured learning, for a smooth transition into the MYP Japanese program in the future.
-Students have their learning reinforced through listening, reading, speaking and writing words and sentences in Japanese.
-All Hiragana letters (Japanese alphabet), some Katakana letters (Japanese alphabet for foreign words) and some Kanji (Chinese characters) are introduced and reviewed.
+Students in Years 5 and 6 have a stronger focus on structured learning, to ensure a smooth transition into high school Japanese programs.
+Their learning is reinforced through listening, reading, speaking, and writing words and sentences in Japanese.
+All Hiragana letters, some Katakana letters (used for foreign words), and some Kanji (Chinese characters) are introduced and reviewed.
+Investigation units include “Japanese Manga and Anime,” “Let’s Go Shopping in Japan,” and “Japanese Traditional Stories,” among others.